nahallacman/CST320/CST 320 Lab 1b/CST 320 Lab 1b/README.txt

 The default program is Program12.txt.

 To reach the intended output the program will promt the user to "press any key to continue..." twice.
-After the first and just before the second prompt there will be a line that will read either "parse succeeded" or "parse failed".

  -------------------------------------- List of files ----------------------------------------------